cvarma2311/workflow-automation-stack/README.md

   Installs PostgreSQL for the Iceberg catalog.

 - **`roles/prefect/`**
-  Installs Prefect Server (UI/API) and Prefect Agent (listens on the “default” queue).
+  Installs Prefect Server (UI/API) and Prefect Agent.
+The agent is configured to use a work pool for flow execution.
 Also deploys the demo flow.

 - **`roles/ufw/`**
   Configures UFW firewall rules.